 The Pakistani leader General Zia-ul Haq has announced that his country is to revert to Islamic Law.

-The Pakistani leader General Zia-ul Haq has announced that his country is to revert to Islamic Law.
+Background: The Pakistani leader General Zia-ul Haq has announced that his country is to revert to Islamic Law.
 The announcement was made to coincide with the anniversary of the birth of the prophet Muhammed.
 Meanwhile, there is no world on whether lawyers have been successful in their attempts to have set aside the death sentence imposed on former Prime Minister, Zulfikar Ali Bhutto.

 SYNOPSIS: The announcement of the return to Islamic Law was made by General Zia at the building where the National Assembly used to meet in Islamabad.
 On Saturday (10 February), General Jia said that laws formerly modelled on British patterns would be altered, where they conflict with Islamic teaching.
 Since the partition from India in 1947, strict Islamic Law has not been enforced.

 Now it will be mandatory to say prayers five times a day.
 Thieves could have a hand or foot cut off; alcohol is banned; adulterers could be stoned to death.
 Even Pakistani Christians -- some ten thousand of the country's sixty million people -- are under restraint not to drink alcohol, other than during religious services.